Barr Vows To Let Mueller Finish His Russia Work — And Promises 'Transparency'

 The echoes from that era have prompted questions about whether Barr may support another controversial pardon or pardons involving people in the Russia matter.

-Trump has refused to rule out pardons for people who have been swept up, including his former campaign chairman, Paul Manafort, who is awaiting sentence after two federal cases last year.
+Trump has refused to rule out pardons for people who have been swept up, including his former campaign chairman, Paul Manafort, who is awaiting sentencing after two federal cases last year.

 Manafort has been convicted in one case and pleaded guilty in another.
 Trump has said he thinks Manafort has been treated unfairly.